 Roseate Spoonbills slowly walk through shallow water with their bodies held horizontally and their spoon-shaped bill underwater feeling for prey.
 They sleep while standing, often on one leg with the head tucked under a shoulder.
 Roseate Spoonbills are social birds that gather in small to large (anywhere from 2 to around 400) groups when feeding and roosting.
 They fly to and from feeding and roosting areas with slow and deep wingbeats with their legs and neck fully extended.
 When foraging spoonbills spot a group of spoonbills flying overhead they stick their necks and bills straight up into the air in a posture called sky gazing.
 Spoonbills share the roosting and nesting colony with egrets, herons, and ibises.
 At colonies males bob their heads up and down while shaking nearby twigs to get the attention of a female.
 Interested pairs may bite each other's bills or may raise their outstretched wings above their body.
 Once paired, males present females with sticks, which they shake while holding them in their bills.
 Pairs generally stay together only for one breeding season.Back to top

 Roseate Spoonbills nest and forage in areas that can be difficult to reach, so obtaining an accurate estimate of their population is difficult.
 The best available estimates come from the North American Breeding Bird Survey and Partners in Flight.
-According to the North American Breeding Bird Survey their populations have increased by nearly 6.5% between 1966 and 2015.
-Partners in Flight estimates the global breeding population at 120,000 individuals.
-The species rates a 10 out of 20 on the Continental Concern Score, which means it is not on the Partners in Flight Watch List and is a species of low conservation concern.
-In Florida, much of their nesting habitat occurs in protected areas including the Everglades National Park and national wildlife refuges, but their foraging areas are not always under protection and can be affected by changes in water management that increase salinity and affect food availability.
+According to the North American Breeding Bird Survey, their populations increased by nearly 6.5% per year between 1966 and 2019.
+Partners in Flight estimates the global breeding population at 170,000 individuals and rates them 10 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
+In Florida, much of their nesting habitat occurs in protected areas, including the Everglades National Park and national wildlife refuges, but their foraging areas are not and can be affected by changes in water management that increase salinity and affect food availability.
 Nesting spoonbills are also vulnerable to human disturbance from boating and other recreation activities that can result in nest abandonment.Back to top

 Dunne, P. (2006).
 Pete Dunne's essential field guide companion.
 Houghton Mifflin Harcourt, New York, USA.